Plaza de Toros de Ronda: History

 The city of Ronda is home to the Real Maestranza de Caballería, the oldest and most noble order of horsemanship in Spain since 1485.
 In that year, the Catholic King Ferdinand and Queen Isabella won Ronda back from the Moors and ended over seven centuries of Islamic rule.
 Construction of the bullring started in 1779 and finished in 1785.
 It stands on the west edge of Ronda, about two blocks from Puente Nuevo and the El Tajo canyon.

 The design is attributed to the architect Martín de Aldehuela.
 While it may not be the oldest bull fighting ring in Spain, it is one of the first entirely constructed from stone, instead of a combination of stone and brick.
 The architecture is also unique in that all seating in the ring is covered.
 It is considered a rather small arena with only five thousand seats, but the bull ring itself is the largest in Spain.
-Ronda's first inaugural bull fighting event in May of 1784 resulted in a partial collapse of the stands, and the structure had to be closed temporarily for repairs.
-It reopened the next year in May of 1785 with its second inaugural event, which is known as one of the greatest bullfights in Ronda's history.
+Ronda's first inaugural bull fighting event in May 1784 resulted in a partial collapse of the stands, and the structure had to be closed temporarily for repairs.
+It reopened the next year in May 1785 with its second inaugural event, which is known as one of the greatest bullfights in Ronda's history.
 Rivals Pedro Romero and Pepe Hillo faced each other in front of the most noble families in Ronda.

 In 1923, the original Espinel theater in Ronda was built next to the main entrance of the Plaza de Toros de Ronda.
 Subsequently the entrance was relocated to Virgen de la Paz, where it still stands across from a restaurant named after the famous Pedro Romero.
 Later, in the 1980s, the old Espinel theater was demolished and relocated, and it gave way to a parking lot.
 In 2009, that parking lot was finally removed and the city of Ronda opened up a competition for designers to construct new gardens next to the entrance of the bullfighting ring.
 Some historians argued that the entrance should be restored in its original locations, but today gardens that embody the golden era of bullfighting in Spain now stretch to a scenic outlook next to the ring.